build-week-chefportfolio/Frontend-Developer/README.md

 # Features

-MVP (Click for Key Features)
-Chef profile
-Chef login
-Add a recipe
-List recipes (per chef and in general)
-Public page for viewing chefs
-Public page for viewing individual chef profile Hard-coded images for chef profile and recipe
-Public homepage listing chefs and recipes
-Individual recipes page
-Message a chef?
-Click-to-call?
-Just list contact info?

-Future Features (Click for wishlist)
-Chefs: add multiple images to their recipes recipe galleries
-Chefs: add images to their profile
-Chefs: ability to set featured image per recipe
-Chefs: have gallery images of them in their profile detail page

 Top 3 Similar Apps
-Chefstalk is a social media app that allows chefs to share images of their creations and promotes user interaction within a post and among users/chefs.
+- Chefstalk is a social media app that allows chefs to share images of their creations and promotes user interaction within a post and among users/chefs.
 There is not much with regards to user features interacting with the chefs’ recipes.
-Hire A Chef provides a way for people to contact chefs and view their experience but does not focus on imagery and recipes.
+- Hire A Chef provides a way for people to contact chefs and view their experience but does not focus on imagery and recipes.
-Yummly has features where chefs can post recipes and users can save recipes, but does not have a good feature for users to interact with other users and chefs.
+- Yummly has features where chefs can post recipes and users can save recipes, but does not have a good feature for users to interact with other users and chefs.

 # Frameworks - Libraries